zandrews5390/zandrews5390/README.md

 inherent thirst for adventure, culture, people, and the next life changing experience beyond the horizon.

-That thirst in turn cultivates my creative ambitions asa designer, inspring not only my projects but also my relationships with clients to innovate engaging design language rooted in messaging that tells a compelling story.
+That thirst in turn cultivates my creative ambitions asa designer, inspiring not only my projects but also my relationships with clients to innovate engaging design language rooted in messaging that tells a compelling story.

 Like the Sierras, great design draws you in, begging to be explored.